 HiveMQ and Load Balancers

-A load balancer is a specialized technology used to evenly distribute incoming traffic across a cluster of servers.
+Load balancing is a technology to distribute incoming traffic across a cluster of servers.

 See Proxy Protocol to learn how to use PROXY Protocol with load balancers.